Save St Swithun's

 We are planning not only to repair and conserve this fine building but also provide facilities and improve access.
 Our vision is to create a sensory space which creatively uses sound and art to engage, enthuse and inspire.
 “Sound and Art @ St Swithun’s” will not only support the future of the building but help Worcester’s strategic plans to bring the city centre back to life and grow tourism.

-The total project cost is £2,440,245 and the Heritage Lottery Fund will consider a grant funding request of £1,639,700 in September 2017.
-With a successful programme of fundraising to date, we now need to raise the final £80,000.
-If the bid is successful, work will start in 2018, with a provisional opening date in spring 2019.
+The total project cost is £2,440,245 and the Heritage Lottery Fund have awarded the project a fantastic grant of £1,639,700.
+With a successful programme of fundraising to date, we now need to raise the final £36,000.
+Work will start on site in September with a provisional opening date in spring 2019.

 Please help us save this church by donating now via the donate button.
 Alternatively send a cheque payable to The Churches Conservation Trust, or call 0800 206 1463.
 Gifts of £500 or more will be acknowledged at the church.